Rewrite your Data Story

 Stephanie will lead you through rewriting your story.
 She’s rewritten her own.
 Watch her short talk about it.

-NYC Co-facilitator
+Co-facilitator

 Shale Maulana, LMSW, MPH (she/her)